CyCraft/magnetar/docs/docs-main/setup/index.md

 Some info on the main Magnetar instance props:

-- `stores` ⸺ an object with the store name as key and the store plugin instance as value
+- `stores` ⸺ an object with the store name as key and the store plugin instance as value, needs at least one plugin for the `cache` key, the other keys you can choose the name
-- `localStoreName` ⸺ the name of the store that saves data locally
 - `executionOrder` ⸺ the execution order of your stores, this order is required for optimistic UI (but can be flipped)
 - `on` ⸺ event listeners for anything that happens in Magnetar, see the [Events chapter](../hooks-and-events/) for more info